 - Shopping – There are shops all over Sorrento, especially concentrated in the town center, selling all kinds of things for which the area is famous.
 You can buy ceramics, shoes, and specialty foods – and pretty much anything you can’t carry home with you can be shipped.

-- Taste Limoncello – Sorrento is one of the towns that’s famous for producing limoncello, that sweet and syrupy lemon liqueur, and you’ll find it all over town, both on menus and in stores.
+- Taste Limoncello – Sorrento is one of the towns that are famous for producing limoncello, that sweet and syrupy lemon liqueur, and you’ll find it all over town, both on menus and in stores.
 There’s more than just the standard limoncello, however, so try out all the different flavors to see which you prefer.

 - Hiking – If strolling the quaint streets isn’t enough exertion for you, there are places to go hiking not far from the Sorrento town center.
 The whole peninsula on toward the Amalfi Coast is great for hiking, and you can hire a local guide to lead the way.